phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/Data/README.md

 The station metadata used in this study is based on publicly available data from the German Weather Service (DWD, https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/extreme_wind/historical/FX_Stundenwerte_Beschreibung_Stationen.txt).
 The original file was adapted as follows:

 - Special characters (e.g., German umlauts) were replaced with ASCII equivalents for compatibility reasons (e.g., “München” → “Muenchen”).
-- The full list of stations was reduced in the data-cleaning procedure described under 1,1.
+- The full list of stations was reduced in the data-cleaning procedure described under 1.1.

 Geographic coordinates and elevation data were not modified.
 The final list of stations used is included in this repository under `used_stations.csv`

 ## 2. COSMO-REA6 variables

 The predictor data from COSMO-REA6 used in this study is obtained from the DWD open data server https://opendata.dwd.de/climate_environment/REA/COSMO-REA6/.
-The data was downloaded as `.grb`-files and processed using `xarray 2024.7.0` in Python version `3.9.18.`
+The data was downloaded as `.grb`-files and processed using `xarray` in Python.

 ### 2.1 VMAX_10M